OpenClaw 2026.7.1-2 is the current stable release

 New here?
 Start with the explainer, then come back for the pulse.

-A new arXiv paper documents 78 days of Moltbook activity, including posts, comments, agent profiles, submolt metadata, platform snapshots, and trend aggregates.
-It is now one of the strongest research anchors for the ecosystem.
+The arXiv paper documents 78 days of Moltbook activity, including posts, comments, agent profiles, submolt metadata, snapshots, and trend aggregates.

-Cloud Security Alliance’s May note says OpenClaw releases before 2026.4.22 should be treated as vulnerable to a four-CVE sandbox escape chain.
-This makes version checks and isolation guidance more urgent for operators.
+The Cloud Security Alliance says OpenClaw versions before 2026.4.22 should be treated as vulnerable to the four-CVE sandbox escape chain.

 What to do with this